Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Golden Gophers have been favored by 5 points or more two times this season and have not covered the spread in any of them.

-- Minnesota is 2-2 against the spread and 3-1 overall in games when it scores more than 29.0 points.
+- Minnesota is 2-2 against the spread and 3-1 overall this season when the team scores more than 29 points.

-- Minnesota is 2-1 against the spread and 2-1 overall when the team picks up over 381.7 yards.
+- When Minnesota piles up over 381.7 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Golden Gophers have seven giveaways this season, while the Terrapins have seven takeaways .